P1kachu/talking-with-cars/notes/fiat-500.md

 0218a006[6] => Speed1
 0218a006[7] => Speed2

+### 0628a001
+0628a001[5]:
+  0x00 = 0b000000 => Clutch pedal released
+  0x10 = 0b010000 => Accelerating with clutch pedal released enough to engage
+  0x20 = 0b100000 => Depressing clutch pedal without accelerating
+  0x30 = 0b110000 => Acceleration with clutch pedal too depressed to engage

 ### 0810a000
 0810a000[2] => Rises with force applied on brakes.
 Real meaning unknown.
 ABS
                trigger ?
 0810a000[2]:
-  0x1x: Brakes pedal slightly depressed or released
+  0x1x: Brakes pedal almost or completely released (brake lights off)
-  0x3x: Brakes pedal normal depression
+  0x3x: Brakes pedal slight depression (brake lights turn on)
-  0x7x: Brakes pedal high depression
+  0x7x: Brakes pedal normal/high depression

 ### 0a18a000
 Seems to convey status bitfields